 Why choose Flagstaff Bone & Joint?

-Learn More about The Spine Center at Flagstaff Bone & Joint
+Learn About The Spine Team at Flagstaff Bone & Joint

-Our specialty-trained neck specialists have extensive training in treating cervical conditions using a comprehensive, multidisciplinary approach.
-Our fellowship-trained spine surgeons, Dr. John Hall and Dr. Ross Jones, and our pain management and physical medicine & rehabilitation specialist, Dr. Marshall Meier, can provide the best neck pain treatment to meet your needs.
-Click here to learn more about The Spine Center.
+Our back, neck and spine specialists have extensive specialty training in treating spinal conditions and disorders using a comprehensive, multidisciplinary approach.
+Our spine surgeons, Dr. John Hall and Dr. Ross Jones, completed fellowship training and is board-certified, and our pain management and physical medicine & rehabilitation specialist, Dr. Marshall Meier, can provide the best spine care to meet your needs.
+Click here to learn more about The Spine Team and schedule an appointment.